zhutoutoutousan/AI-Researcher/README.md

 ## 🤝 Join the Community

 We aim to build a vibrant community around AI-Researcher and warmly invite everyone to join us.
-Here’s how you can become part of our community:
+Here's how you can become part of our community:

 - [Join our Slack workspace](https://join.slack.com/t/ai-researchergroup/shared_invite/zt-30y5a070k-C0ajQt1zmVczFnfGkIicvA) - Here we talk about research, architecture, and future development.
 - [Join our Discord server](https://discord.gg/ghSnKGkq) - This is a community-run server for general discussion, questions, and feedback.